Find out if you’re an estate agency business who needs to register with HMRC under the Money Laundering Regulations.

 It’s a criminal offence to trade as an estate agency business without being registered or after your registration is cancelled with HMRC for money laundering supervision.

 Who must register

 You must register with HMRC if your business carries out any work defined as estate agent business in accordance with section 1 of the Estate Agents Act 1979 if you act:

-- act on instructions from a customer who wants to buy or sell an interest in land, in the UK or abroad, and introduce your customer to a third party who wants to buy or sell an interest in land
+- on instructions from a customer who wants to buy, sell or let an interest in land, in the UK or abroad, and introduce your customer to a third party who wants to buy, sell or let an interest in land

 Estate agency activities